pingcap/docs-cn/enable-tls-between-components.md

 ## Reload certificates

-- If your TiDB cluster is deployed in a local data center, to reload the certificates and keys, TiDB, PD, TiKV, TiCDC and all kinds of clients reread the current certificates and key files each time a new connection is created, without restarting the TiDB cluster.
+- If your TiDB cluster is deployed in a local data center, to reload the certificates and keys, TiDB, PD, TiKV, TiFlash, TiCDC, and all kinds of clients reread the current certificates and key files each time a new connection is created, without restarting the TiDB cluster.

 - If your TiDB cluster is deployed on your own managed cloud, make sure that the issuance of TLS certificates is integrated with the certificate management service of the cloud provider.
-The TLS certificates of the TiDB, PD, TiKV, and TiCDC components can be automatically rotated without restarting the TiDB cluster.
+The TLS certificates of the TiDB, PD, TiKV, TiFlash, and TiCDC components can be automatically rotated without restarting the TiDB cluster.

 ## Certificate validity